-Bodily injury, or physical abuse injuries, can range from minor bruises and lacerations to severe neurologic trauma and death.
+Physical abuse injuries can range from minor bruises and lacerations to severe neurologic trauma and death.
 Physical abuse is one of the most easily identifiable forms of abuse and the type most commonly seen by healthcare professionals.
 Physical injuries that may be indicative of abuse include bruises/welts, burns, fractures, abdominal injuries, lacerations/abrasions, and central nervous system trauma [8; 34].